Azure/azure-powershell/src/Monitor/resources/working_items.md

     * Obs: This is not similar to the original `New-AzActionGroup` which is used only for `ActivityLogAlerts`
     - [ ] Apply the same changes made to `Set-AzActionGroup`
 * `Update-AzActionGroup`
-    - [ ] Remove this cmdlet because only updates TAG
 * `Enable-AzActionGroupReceiver`
     - [ ] (?)
 Decide if keep or hide this cmdlet: it only changes the status from disable to enable for SMS and Email receivers of a given action group